Philodendron selloum 'Sun Red' Indoor Care, Propagation, Problems and Remedies

 Repot the young Philodendron Sun Red at the beginning of the growing season when the plant becomes pot-bound.
 Use a pot that is 2 sizes larger than the current one.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and death of the plant.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
 Check out these ceramic pots with drainage holes on Amazon.

-Pruning Philodendron Sun Red involves removal of yellow and dead leaves to maintain the plant neat and also reduce pest and disease infestations.
-Cutback the stems of a straggly plant to the soil level at the beginning of the growing season to rejuvenate growth.
-Read more on how to prune houseplants.
+• Cutting back the stems of a straggly plant to the soil level at the beginning of the growing season to rejuvenate growth.

 Propagation